This YC Summer batch features the largest group of African startups yet – TechCrunch

 Suplias (Nigeria)

 Another digitizing-informal-retail-stores play, this time from Nigeria.
-Suplias is a B2B marketplace where mom-and -op stores in Africa buy inventory directly from manufacturers using a mobile app.
+Suplias is a B2B marketplace where mom-and-pop stores in Africa buy inventory directly from manufacturers using a mobile app.

 The company was founded by Stephen Igwue, Michael Adesanya and Sefa Ikyaator in 2019.